foundersandcoders/Node-Shell-Workshop/PROJECT.md

 as you like (how about piping the results of multiple test files into it?).
 The primary aim is just to have fun and be creative.

+I would recommend just starting out printing two numbers to the terminal, one being how many of the tests passed, the other how many of the tests failed.
+You can build on this to print 'pass!' if all tests pass and 'fail!' if any test failed.
+Then add-in your own styles, and features.

 Clone this repo and go into the `project` folder to find an example tape test file you can use.
 You'll need to create a `package.json` and install tape.
-I'd recommend experimenting with other test-runners like `tap-nyan` or `faucet` to get ideas.

 Your test-runner should be implemented like so: